 Poor Ability To Listen

-An inability to listen is a common criticism of Western companies amongst Chinese buyers.
+An inability to listen is a common criticism of Western companies among Chinese buyers.
 The importance of this cannot be overstated, and this relates partly to the need to show respect to any potential customer.
 Most importantly, only by studying customers’ requirements and how they evolve in China, can any company hope to engage with and meet the needs of Chinese companies.